Little Sister (band)

-Little Sister was an American all-female vocal harmony group, which served primarily as the background vocalists for the influential rock/funk band Sly and the Family Stone in concert and on record.
+Little Sister was an American all-female vocal harmony group that served primarily as the background vocalists for the influential rock/funk band Sly and the Family Stone in concert and on record.
 Originally a gospel music group called the Heavenly Tones, Little Sister was composed of Vet Stewart (Family Stone frontman Sly Stone's younger sister), Mary McCreary, and Elva Mouton, and became a recording act of its own for a brief period in 1970–1971.

-History
+Background

 Formation

 While still in high school, Vaetta Stewart and her friends Mary McCreary, Elva Mouton and Tramaine Hawkins had a gospel group called the Heavenly Tones and performed at various venues around the Oakland/San Francisco area.
 In 1966 they recorded the album I Love the Lord for the Gospel label, and a 45 for the Music City label called "He's Alright".
 When Vaetta's older brother Sylvester aka Sly Stone formed Sly and the Family Stone with their brother Freddie, and friends Larry Graham, Cynthia Robinson, Jerry Martini, and Greg Errico, the Heavenly Tones were recruited directly out of high school to become Little Sister, Sly & the Family Stone's background vocalists for their recording.
 Sly Stone got the group to tour with him but Hawkins declined as she wanted to finish school.
 The group then became Little Sister, which was made up of Vaetta Stewart, Mary McCreary, and Elva Mouton.

 Tramaine Hawkins would later have a successful solo career.